Our Headphone Tests

 Score distribution

-This test uses pink noise as our test signal.
-We used a sine sweep in the past, but it didn't always give us true-to-life results.
-This was especially an issue for ANC systems that take time to adapt to noise, which are now more common.
-These kinds of ANC headphones attenuate less noise in the first few seconds of encountering background sound but improve their performance once they have time to respond and adapt.
-Using pink noise allows us to account for this response time and more effectively measure their performance.
+This noise cancellation test uses pink noise as our test signal.
+We used a sine sweep in the past, but it didn't always give us true-to-life results; ANC systems that take time to adapt to noise are now more common, and sine sweeps don't provide enough of a window for adaptation.
+This adaptive approach causes ANC systems to attenuate less noise in the first few seconds of encountering sound, but improve their performance once they have time to respond.
+We give the headphones a 'head start' by playing the noise for a few seconds before measuring their performance, allowing us to account for this response time and more effectively measure their performance.

 We record with the following setup: no headphones, headphones on but ANC off, and with ANC enabled (if available).
-If there's ANC, we also run this test at three different volumes (60 dB, 70 dB, and 80 dB).
-It's also worth mentioning that we reseat the headphones between each sample we take.
+If there's ANC, we run this test at three different volumes (pink noise output stimulus calibrated to 60 dBA, 70 dBA, and 80 dBA on the B&K 5128 without headphones).
+It's also worth mentioning that we reseat the headphones between each sample we take, and that our resulting measurements are unweighted.

-Apple AirPods Pro Gen 2.
-Noise Isolation - Full Range graph
+The Apple AirPods Pro Gen 2.
+Noise Isolation - Full Range graph.

 This test is useful if you want to see the difference in isolation between each range.
-That said, if you want to see how the headphones we've tested on this test bench perform, you'll want to look at this table, which lists all products currently available in order of their noise attenuation.
+That said, if you want to see how the headphones we've tested on this test bench perform, you'll want to look at this table, which lists all products on this iteration of Noise Isolation testing in order of their noise attenuation.

 Noise Isolation - Common Scenarios